xerolinux/xero_xfce_iso/PAUSED.md

 <h1 align="center">Must be on an *Arch* based Distro to build ISO.</h1>

 <h2 align="center">Note :<br /> Not all of them are supported.<br />
-Tool was tested on XeroLinux/ArcoLinux and EndeavourOS.
+Tool was tested on XeroLinux/ArcoLinux and EndeavourOS.<br />
 Please do not report it if it doesn't work on the Distro you rare on.<br />
 </h2>